 Crying Is Cathartic

 Dr. Suzanne Degges-White, the department chair of counseling and higher education at Northern Illinois University, suggests that crying is a way to release emotions.
-It's a form of catharsis, a coping mechanism to deal with our intense feelings, whether they be frustration, anger, or profound sadness.
+It's a form of catharsis, a coping mechanism to deal with and work through our intense feelings, whether they be frustration, anger, or profound sadness.
 She even goes so far as to say that crying is a form of self-soothing.
 Crying forces us to control our breathing.
 We take deep breaths to return to a state of calm.
 This causes our heart rate to decrease, allowing us to calm down from an agitated state.
-Crying is a natural way for our bodies to regulate our emotions.
+Crying is a natural way for our bodies to manage our emotions.

 Crying Is Involuntary